StevenH237/AdventOfCode2023/writeups/Day5.md

 Also, this post uses excerpts of the actual examples from [the site](https://adventofcode.com/2023/day/5).

+*This writeup was last edited December 17, 2023, as I noticed some typographical mistakes I made in my code.*

 ---

 The code I'm about to explain relied very heavily on a class I made called an `AVLTreeDictionary`.
 I created that class because I'm a Java transplant, and Java has its [`TreeMap`](https://docs.oracle.com/javase/8/docs/api/java/util/TreeMap.html) class that includes methods for retrieving the next-nearest entry from any given key — `lower`, `floor`, `ceiling`, and `higher` (`Key`/`Entry` depending on what exactly you want).
 C#'s [`SortedDictionary`](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.sorteddictionary-2?view=net-8.0) doesn't have those methods, and I couldn't just say goodbye to them when I've made a lot of things that need them.
 So while it's not the best-documented code (I'm working on writing it still), it's available [here](https://github.com/StevenH237/CSharp.Nixill/blob/master/CSharp.Nixill/src/Collections/AVLTree/AVLTreeDictionary.cs) and the "Nixill" package is available on NuGet [here](https://www.nuget.org/packages/Nixill/).